secretstartups/handbook/content/handbook/product/ux/ux-research-coordination/first-look-ux-research-panel/index.html.md

 ---
-layout: handbook-page-toc

 title: "First Look UX Research panel"
 description: "This page details information about the First Look panel used for UX Research studies"
 ---

-## On this page
-{:.no_toc .hidden-md .hidden-lg}

-- TOC
-{:toc .hidden-md .hidden-lg}

 UX Research participant panels are common throughout the research industry and are used as a way to streamline the recruiting process for user research studies. **First Look** is our own panel of individuals who have volunteered to participate in research at GitLab.
 When teams generate research questions, the First Look panel is a potential [option](/handbook/product/ux/ux-research-coordination/recruitment-methods/) that can be used to obtain user feedback.

 Individuals can sign up for First Look by going to the [First Look page](https://about.gitlab.com/community/gitlab-first-look/) and filling out some basic information (for example, contact details, GitLab usage, and so on).
 We add these individuals to our existing database, which is maintained and updated over time by our UX Research Operations Coordinator.

 ### What types of individuals are in the First Look panel?

 As of 2022-02-08, the panel currently contains the following types of potential participants (N = 4,238):
-* GitLab users (both SaaS and Self-Managed)
+- GitLab users (both SaaS and Self-Managed)
-* Non-GitLab users
+- Non-GitLab users
-* Mostly small-to-medium size businesses, with some large enterprise businesses
+- Mostly small-to-medium size businesses, with some large enterprise businesses
-* Many different job titles/roles, with the top-three roles by volume being:
+- Many different job titles/roles, with the top-three roles by volume being:
-    * Back-end Engineer/Developer (19.5%)
+    - Back-end Engineer/Developer (19.5%)
-    * DevOps Engineer (14.7%)
+    - DevOps Engineer (14.7%)
-    * Full-stack Engineer/Developer (12.8%)
+    - Full-stack Engineer/Developer (12.8%)

 | Language | GitLab User | Plan | SaaS Plan | Self-Managed Plan | Org Size | Team Size |
 | ------ | ------ | ------ | ------ | ------ | ------ | ------ |